weverb2/Compose-Crash-Reproduction/README.md

 # Crash Reproduction Steps

-1. Run the application in release mode:
+1. Run the application in release mode on an Android 11 (SDK 30) or earlier device:

     `./gradlew :app:installRelease`